5 ways to overcome politics to achieve the fire service mission

 Balancing your community’s fire protection and fire service needs with your political realities is a societal quandary and frankly, sometimes an embarrassing science fair experiment.

 Note the word “politics” in this article has nothing to do with Democrats, Republicans or any other political party.
 Politics in this sense is about a culture of human understanding that transcends leadership across all people.

-I recognize it’s a complex issue, but it is really easy to break it down this way: Fire safety and fire protection requires three things to achieve safety and protection:
+I recognize it’s a complex issue, but it is really easy to break it down this way – fire safety and fire protection require three things to achieve safety and protection:

 Fire and the business of the fire service is and should be one of the true apolitical, non-discriminative equalizers in our lives.
 Unfortunately, and all too often, politics drives our business in directions we should never go.

 There are core services that governments should provide or ensure are provided, fire protection being one of them.
 Why?
 Because fire, left unchecked, like crime and disease, will eventually destroy us and everything we own.
 I just about guarantee that you cannot say the same for every service or program your government provides, yet fire protection usually gets lumped in with everything else.

 If you take time to examine people – I do a lot of people-watching – you’ll notice an interesting dynamic, no matter where you go.
 In very general terms, everybody wants services, but nobody wants to pay for them, at least rarely at the rate government suggests.
 In all fairness, sometimes government suggestions are excessive, while sometimes, on the obverse, it’s just government kicking the can down the road.

 We won’t solve the conflict of humanity in human nature, but let’s examine five proven tools to help achieve your mission despite the political process and realities we all see.

 Listening, acknowledging and being calmly knowledgeable ensure effective communication.
 Just expecting everybody “gets it” is essentially planning for failure.